sebw/Automate-AAP2/README.md

 Demo Content - Automate your automation!

-A fully automated Ansible Automation Platform.
+A fully automated Ansible Automation Platform using infrastructure as code (IAC) practices.

 ## Context

-Installing and configuring Ansible Automation Platform is an easy process.
+Installing Ansible Automation Platform (day 1) is easy.

-You might be tempted to start configuring Ansible Controller (the new name of Ansible Tower!) manually, because it's just a few clicks in a web interface.
+Configuring Ansible Automation Platform (day 2) is also easy.

+It's so easy it's tempting to get started fast and to create jobs and all kind of objects manually by clicking in the web interface.

-As your automation footprint grows, the few clicks become a large amount of clicks.
+But as your automation footprint grows, the few clicks become a large amount of clicks.
+You might also end up wondering if a job is still really needed or not.
+Who owns it anyway?

-So why not automate your automation?
+As any platform you need governance (who can do what and when):

+- a solid RBAC model (which AAP has)
+- a scalable and flexible platform (which AAP is)
+- AUTOMATION

+That's right, you need to automate your automation platform!
+Let's embrace infrastructure as code and all its benefits (source control versioning, peer reviewing, etc.).

 ## Demo Content